 3. After installing it, launch the Synology Assistant application.
 It will automatically search your network and should return the Synology NAS devices that it finds.

-4. Please keep in mind that the Synology Assistant uses specific ports to operate, so if you’re using Synology’s Firewall and can’t find it, there’s a good chance that you’ll need to create an allow rule for Synology Assistant.
+4. Please keep in mind that the Synology Assistant uses specific ports to operate, so if you’re using Synology’s Firewall and can’t find it, there’s a good chance that you blocked it, and once you access your NAS, you’ll need to create an allow rule for Synology Assistant.

-If the two options above don’t display the NAS, you can perform a network scan to see all of the devices that are currently on your network.
+If the two options above don’t display the NAS, you can perform a network scan to see all the devices on your network.
 This doesn’t use Synology-specific tools, so if the device isn’t listed here, it’s either not receiving a network connection or not on the current subnet.

 1. Download Angry IP Scanner and install it (there are Windows/Mac/Linux versions available).